sporkchops81/homeassistant-config/HASS Cheatsheet.md

 5. To start HA `sudo systemctl start home-assistant.service`

 # Backing up Configurations on Github
-Thanks to @daleh for assistance with these instructions.
+Thanks to @dale3h for assistance with these instructions.

 1. Install `git` using `sudo apt-get install git`
 2. Go to https://github.com/new and create a new repository.
 I named mine `homeassistant-config`.
 Initialize with `readme: no` and `.gitignore: none`.